IgorRyaboff/FFHostPort/README.md

 `ws` - Allow WebSocket proxying

 `map` - Map rules.
-A key of this object is hostname and the value is target port
+A key of this object is hostname.
+The value can be:
+- Object with properties `port` (which is target port) and boolean `redirectUnsecure` (if `true`, FFHostPort will redirect all HTTP requests to HTTPS first, `false` by default),
+- Just target port.
+In this case, `redirectUnsecure` is `false` by default.

 `key` - "key" object for HTTPS server (only required if `https` option is `true`)